 One way to prevent is to be watchful and look out for symptoms that indicate that you are likely to have an outbreak such as burning and painful sensation, itching or tingling feeling in and around your mouth area.
-It if any of these are appearing, it might be signs of herpes.
+If any of these are appearing, it might be signs of herpes.
 It is recommended to avoid kissing if you or your partners have sores on the lips or mouth or if you have an active oral infection (such as a herpes outbreak).

 Having a chat with your health care provider would help in taking medications that can reduce the chances of transmission and management of a herpes outbreak.